AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

         -   Windows operating system

             Windows [client access licenses \(CALs\)](https://docs.microsoft.com/zh-cn/windows-server/remote/remote-desktop-services/rds-client-access-license) do not support License Mobility.
 Therefore, existing Windows licenses cannot be used within shared hardware environments.
 You must deploy Windows operating systems within a dedicated physical environment, which can be an Alibaba Cloud dedicated host or an ECS bare metal instance.
-For more information, see [Dedicated Host documentation](/intl.en-US/Product Introduction/What is DDH?.md) and [ECS Bare Metal Instance documentation](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md).
+For more information, see the [Dedicated Host documentation](/intl.en-US/Product Introduction/What is DDH?.md) and [ECS Bare Metal Instance documentation](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md).

             For this type of ECS instances, Alibaba Cloud does not provide KMS, WSUS, or software technical support.
 You can contact Microsoft for software technical support.